RunStack-AI/openrouter_provider_validator/README.md

 python test_runner.py --models moonshot/kimi-k2 --all-providers
 ```

-This will automatically run all tests for each enabled provider configured for the moonshot/kimi-k2 model, generating a comprehensive comparison report.
+This will automatically run all tests for each provider configured for the moonshot/kimi-k2 model, generating a comprehensive comparison report.

 ### Automated Testing Across Models